 Principal Baroque Conductor of the Calgary Philharmonic Orchestra from 2001-2011, Ivars Taurins also appears as guest director with orchestras and choirs across Canada, including the symphonies of Edmonton, Victoria, Winnipeg, Windsor, and Kitchener-Waterloo, Orchestra London, Symphony Nova Scotia, Manitoba Chamber Orchestra, Thirteen Strings (Ottawa), Canadian Chamber Ensemble, Vancouver Chamber Choir, Toronto Mendelssohn Choir, Pro Coro Canada, Winnipeg Singers, and Elora Festival Orchestra & Singers.
 In September 2011, Ivars Taurins was guest choir director for the Orchestre symphonique de Montréal, preparing a combined chorus of Tafelmusik Chamber Choir and members of the OSM Chorus for performances and a recording (Analekta) of Beethoven's Ninth Symphony, directed by Kent Nagano at the gala opening of the new Maison symphonique in Montreal.

-A passionate lecturer and teacher, Ivars Taurins teaches orchestral conducting and directs the early music ensembles at the University of Toronto, and has been a guest teacher/conductor at the Université de Sherbrooke, Queen’s University (Kingston), Western University (London), at the Universities of Alberta, and Windsor, and at the Glenn Gould Professional School.
-He was director of the 2012 National Youth Choir, the 2000 and 2009 Ontario Youth Choirs, the 2003 Nova Scotia Youth Choir, the 2004 Alberta University & College Choir, and guest director of the London, Calgary and Nova Scotia Youth Orchestras.
+A passionate lecturer and teacher, Ivars Taurins teaches orchestral conducting and directs the baroque string ensemble at the University of Toronto, and has been a guest teacher/conductor at the Université de Sherbrooke, Queen’s University (Kingston), Western University (London), at the Universities of Alberta and Windsor, and at the Glenn Gould Professional School.
+He was director of the 2012 National Youth Choir, the 2000 and 2009 Ontario Youth Choirs, the 2003 Nova Scotia Youth Choir, the 2004 Alberta University & College Choir, and guest director of the London, Calgary, and Nova Scotia Youth Orchestras.
 Ivars Taurins is director of the vocal/choral programme at the annual Tafelmusik Baroque Summer Institute.

 Ivars was nominated for a 2011 Gemini Award for his performance as George Frideric Handel in Sing-Along Messiah, filmed by 90th Parallel Productions for Bravo!
 Television and released on DVD by Tafelmusik Media.